opentext-idol/find/Home.md

 # What license does it use?

-The MIT license - see https://github.com/hpautonomy/find/blob/master/LICENSE for details
+The MIT license - see [the license file](https://github.com/hpe-idol/find/blob/master/LICENSE) for details

 # Branches and Tags